coffeecupapp/api/README.md

+# Deprecation Notice

+The API documentation is now available at https://dev.coffeecupapp.com

 # Introduction to the CoffeeCup API

 CoffeeCup provides two API interfaces, serving two distinct roles.
 If you need to access and manipulate your daily timesheet the [Time Tracking API](Sections/Time%20Tracking.md) fits the bill.
 Notable uses of the [Time Tracking API](Sections/Time%20Tracking.md) are the widgets we provide for PC and Mac as well as other third party timesheet software integrations.